Miramar Beach, Florida

 Miramar Beach is a census-designated place (CDP) in Walton County, Florida, United States.
 The population was 8,002 at the 2020 census, up from 6,146 at the 2010 census.
 It is part of the Crestview—Fort Walton Beach–Destin, Florida Metropolitan Statistical Area.
 Although many other coastal localities in Florida have appended "Beach" to their names to distinguish themselves from an adjacent inland or cross-bay municipality – such as Miami Beach, St. Pete Beach, Fort Myers Beach, Panama City Beach, Melbourne Beach, Cocoa Beach, and Jacksonville Beach – the city of Miramar, Florida is actually over 450 mi away in South Florida.
 Miramar Beach is due east of Destin, Florida.
 It is often considered to be part of the city of Destin.
 However, it has its own ZIP code (32550) and is in Walton County, whereas Destin is in Okaloosa County.

 Geography

-Miramar Beach is located in the southwestern corner of Walton County at (30.382698, -86.355962).
+Miramar Beach is located in the southwestern corner of Walton County.

 The CDP is located along the Gulf Coast.
 U.S. Route 98 is the main route through the CDP, and leads east 47 mi to Panama City and west 9 mi to Destin.

 According to the United States Census Bureau, the total area of 4.7 sqmi, of which 4.6 sqmi is land and 0.1 sqmi (2.54%) is water.